tunnckoCore/protect-origin-license/README.md

 Meant for meaningful competition, improvement, easier discovery and protecting the original version.

-Inspired by various free and non-free software licenses such as Apache License, Eclipse Public License, Mozilla Public License, Artistic License 2.0 and BSD.
+Inspired by various free and non-free software licenses such as NASA's License, Open Software License, Apache License, Eclipse Public License, Mozilla Public License, Artistic License 2.0 and BSD.

 Meant not only for software, hm.

-Licensed under that same draft license? :D
+Licensed under that same draft license.

 ---